yans0ng/object_tracking/README.md

 We focused on the tracking problem.
 Therefore, the program is semi-automated, which means the user have to assign the first location of bounding box of object.

+#### Required arguments:
+    -v: path of video to convert

+    -f: file to store image frames

+1. If -v and -f are assigned, store image frames to -f, and display the first image in -f.

+2. If only -v is assigned, create a file named "video_frames", and display the first image in the file.

+3. If only -f is assigned, do not convert video to images, and only disply the first image in -f.

+#### Optional arguments:
+    -fs: size of image frames.
+Default = (640,340)

+    -bs: size of bounding box.
+Default = 64

 ## Object tracking
 After getting the initial position of the object and the pretrained model, execute tracker.py